oottppxx/enigma2/plugins/README.md

 * Innocent is a local M3U proxy for SmoothStreams.

+* Absolut is a VODka plugin, still under development, supporting both Vaders API (limited to movies right now) as well as Xtream-Codes API (takes a long time to fetch all movies and shows, be warned...)

 Most plugins, except for PLHeinz, were developed and tested on OpenATV.
 The version numbers of the plugins generally track the major/minor release for the system where they were developed and tested (e.g., Heinz up to 6.0.4u was developed and tested on an